arolw/PLADIF/README.md

 ## Use it
 It's quite simple.
 Just drag'n drop your CSV files (from Usabilla) on the left panel, and that's it.
 You can change the lang (English or French for the moment, Deutsch should arrive soon), or adjust the interval confidence level.
-You can download each image (with the download button below each image).
+You can download each image (with the download button below each image; you can choose the file format in the plot options).

 ## TODO
 - add Deutsch support